Jesse-Box/react-webpack-app-test-1/README.md

 # react-webpack-app

-This react app was designed for test out Sentry with the least amount of friction.
+This react app was designed for testing out Sentry with the least amount of friction.

 ## Get Started
 ### Step 1: Clone the directory